-Tim is a Senior Research Fellow at the Netherlands Defence Academy, and an Affiliate at the Center for International Strategy, Technology and Policy in the Sam Nunn School of International Affairs at the Georgia Institute of Technology.
+Tim is a Senior Research Fellow at the Netherlands Defence Academy and an Affiliate at the Center for International Strategy, Technology and Policy in the Sam Nunn School of International Affairs at the Georgia Institute of Technology.
 He also serves as an Adviser Technology, Conflict and National Interest to the UK Government’s Stabilisation Unit.
 Previously, he was a researcher at TNO Defence and Security in The Hague and at the research staff of NATO’s Parliamentary Assembly in Brussels.
-He studied in London, Amsterdam and Hong Kong and holds degrees in War Studies (PhD, MA), International Relations (Msc), and Philosophy (BA).
-Tim is married and has three children.
+Tim holds degrees in War Studies (PhD, MA), International Relations (Msc) and Philosophy (BA) from King’s College, London and the University of Amsterdam.

 His two most recent book projects are ‘The Conduct of War in the 21st Century Kinetic, Connected and Synthetic’ (co-editor, Routledge 2021) and ‘Deterrence in the 21st Century: Insights from Theory and Practice’ (co-editor, Asser-Springer, 2021).

 He is currently writing a book on coercive diplomacy and interstate crisis escalation over the past century (Palgrave Macmillan, forthcoming).